 Some people suggest you should be operating under the assumption of 80% imitation, 20% innovation.
 This is because you’re unlikely to uncover a completely new problem that no-one has ever tried to solve before.
 What you’re trying to do is find a problem that has been solved inefficiently and improve on that solution.

-You can define your competition by defining which features you have and which markets are most similar to those.
-Then define what other features they have and how that relates to your product.
+By thinking about 80% imitation and 20% innovation you can discover your market place.
+Look at your competition and define which features you have and which markets also have those features.
+Then look at what other features they have and if that relates to your product.
 If their other features would solve a problem for your target customer then you may have a match.
 You’re in the same market as them.

 How to pull this all together?

-I hope I have provided a lot of useful information in this blog and one question is left to answer: how do these three things help you start a startup?
+I hope I have provided some useful information and tools to help you think about your team, product and market.
+However, there is one question is left to answer: how do these three things help you start a startup?

 The answer is that you should be continually evaluating your startup ideas against these criteria.
 Your startup doesn’t have to fit into them perfectly but it should feel like these three elements link together.